Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

 {% include figure.liquid path="assets/img/2026-04-27-mdp-to-gcmdp/cliff_walking_aug_gcmdp_lc.svg" class="img-fluid rounded" %}
 </div>
 <div class="caption">
-  TODO: learning curves.
+  Q-learning quickly solves Cliff Walking by learning the original MDP, while GCRL and SSP methods struggle to match its performance by learning the augmented GCMDP.
+We evaluate the success rate of all methods in the original MDP for fair comparisons.
 </div>

-The results in the figure above suggest that Q-learning quickly converges to $100\%$ success rate, while all GCRL (SSP) methods struggle to match its performance.
+The results in the figure above suggest that Q-learning quickly converges to $100\%$ success rate, while GCRL and SSP methods struggle to match its performance.
 Although CRL and QRL typically estimate a dense success measure or a dense distance function, they still suffer from the high variance in environmental transitions.
 This observation is consistent with the caveat that solving the augmented GCMDP is not necessarily easier than solving the original MDP, due to high transition variance and challenging exploration.
 We also observe that GCQL achieves a success rate similar to its variant with HER, indicating that hindsight relabeling might not speed up learning since $g_+$ and $g_-$ are not in the original state space.

 ## Closing remarks